gleydson404/aws_backup_terraform_example/README.md

 # aws_backup_terraform_example

 This project is just an example, some kind of proof of concept for using AWS backup.
-In this project we have a sort of terraform scripts to profiviosing an EC2 instance and an AWS Backup Plan with all dependencis for this, including rules and selections for the backup plan.
+In this project we have a some terraform scripts to profiviosing an EC2 instance and an AWS Backup Plan with all dependencis for this, including rules and selections for the backup plan.

 ## Things you need to know